 We started out as a small group who all work at Spectrum and then recruited friends, family and random suckers to join us and form our team.
 Now we’re just one big happy Ragnar family.
 Everyone has some connection that brought them here.
 It’s Six Degrees to Kevin Bacon, Ragnar style.

 So you’ve done this before?

-We’ve done a bunch of these… two in PA, eight in DC and one Trail Relay.
+We’ve done a bunch of these… we’ve run at least one Ragnar every year since 2010.
 So while I don’t know that we are considered experts, we certainly have an idea of what to expect.
 So if you have any questions about the race at all, just ask one of us.
 We don’t bite!

 Do you really run all night long?